And remember: God is ready and willing to provide, but you have to put yourself out there in order to receive the gifts He has waiting for you!

 TIP #9: Everyone thinks social media will quickly get them the most money.
 Not necessarily true.

 Fundraising on social media is hit or miss.
 You'll need to post multiple times usually to see donations start to come in.
-Keep it really personal and authentic when you ask and link to ThreetoAbandon.com/donate
+Keep it really personal and authentic when you ask, and link to ThreetoAbandon.com/donate.
+Make sure you tell them that if they donate to you there, to mention your name in their donation.

 ** Sometimes offering something in return or playing a game with it helps.
 Example: ask for a specific donation ("$10 or more!") for a specific offering ("Have you ever wanted to know the bible verse that represents you best?
 Give $10 or more and I will choose the verse that I feel best describes YOU.
 All donations go toward my Abandon Experience - a trip created to help me discover my purpose!").

-** Keep people updated on how much more you need to raise.
+** Keep people updated on how much more you need to raise as you go.
 Sometimes people will give more when they know your goals!

 TIP #10: This is your journey!
 And it's an important one.
 Really consider why you're doing this - write it out even - so that you can express your heart behind it as you go through fundraising.